Star Pipes and Fittings

 How to fix:

-- Rough or Uneven Surfaces
+Rough or Uneven Pipe Ends

 How to fix:

-- Avoid sanding the pipe surface.
+• Avoid sanding the pipe surface

-- Remove burrs or rough edges with a deburring tool.
+• Remove burrs with a deburring tool

 Skipping PVC Primer

-Not using primer where it is recommended or required.
+Mistake: Not using primer where it is recommended or required.

 How to fix: